-The Storefront API provides unauthenticated access using GraphQL to products, collections, customers, checkouts, and other store resources that you can use to build custom purchasing experiences.
+The Storefront API lets you build custom storefronts with any language and technology.
+It provides unauthenticated access using GraphQL to products, collections, customers, carts, checkouts, and other store resources that you can use to build custom purchasing experiences.

-The following example URL shows how you request unauthenticated scopes during OAuth:
+The following example URL shows a request for unauthenticated scopes during OAuth:

-To retrieve a list of products, you can query
+To query a list of products, you can query

 products field uses an argument (for example,

-first) to specify the number of results to retrieve.
+first) to specify the number of results to query.

-The following example shows how to retrieve the IDs of the first 5 products in your store.
-For more information on selecting which set of results to retrieve, refer to Paginating results with GraphQL.
+The following example shows how to query the IDs of the first 5 products in your store.
+For more information on selecting which set of results to query, refer to Paginating results with GraphQL.

 Products are identified by a globally unique ID, which can be used to query for information.
-To retrieve a single product, you can use the
+To query a single product, you can use the

 product field at the query root and provide the product ID.

 A product variant represents a different version of a product, such as differing sizes or differing colors.
-You can retrieve the variants associated with a product by querying
+You can query the variants associated with a product by querying

 variants on the

-You can use the Storefront API to retrieve a product's media and display it on a storefront.
+You can use the Storefront API to query a product's media and display it on a storefront.

 media field on the